mer0x/docs.merox.dev/docs/operations/cheatsheet/Linux/cheat.sh.md

-# Let's Cheat: cheat.sh / cht.sh
+# Let's Cheat a Little Bit: cheat.sh / cht.sh

 **cheat.sh** (accessible via **cht.sh**) is a service that provides quick command examples and solutions for various tools and programming languages, directly from the terminal.